 Every little bit helps when you're trying to reach any kind of savings goal.

 To start, see if there’s any wiggle room in your budget.
 Even cutting back $25 a month is better than nothing.
-Apps like Clarity Money, which is part of the Marcus family, can help you analyze your spending and help you cancel unwanted subscription accounts which will help you reach your savings goal.
+There are apps that can help you analyze your spending and help you cancel unwanted subscription accounts which will help you reach your savings goal.
 All those extra funds can be reallocated toward your emergency fund.

 There are other simple ways to create an emergency fund, like setting up automatic transfers every time you get paid, setting aside your tax refund or bonuses from work can all help you grow your account.